solita/ansible-role-solita.jenkins/doc/solita.jenkins.rst

 solita.jenkins
 ==============

 A Jenkins installation completely configured with Ansible.
-This role builds on top of geerlingguy.jenkins_, adding support for configuring Jenkins and defining jobs and views with a `Job DSL`_ script.
+This role builds on top of geerlingguy.jenkins_, adding the following features:

+  - Support for Jenkins 2
+  - User management
+  - Job and view configuration with `Job DSL`_

 This role is tested on Ubuntu 14.04 LTS (Trusty Thar), but it should work on all operating systems supported by `the upstream role`_.

-In its default settings, this role does not change Jenkins' configuration in any way, so it's safe to apply it to a server with an existing, manually configured, Jenkins installation.

 .. contents::
    :backlinks: none